whtns/chevreul/README.md

 [![Travis build status](https://travis-ci.org/whtns/seuratTools.svg?branch=master)](https://travis-ci.org/whtns/seuratTools)
 <!-- badges: end -->

+This project is not associated with the Seurat team; It will likely [change names](https://www.njtierney.com/post/2017/10/27/change-pkg-name/) in the future

 # Seurat Tools

 This is a set of convenience functions for interacting with [Seurat](https://github.com/satijalab/seurat) objects.